Mark1626/mark1626.github.com/_posts/2022-05-20-cost-of-int-division.md

 ### Granlund-Montgomery algorithm

-The compiler uses Granlund-Montgomery's division algorithm [@10.1145/773473.178249] for division when the divisor is known.
+The compiler uses [Granlund-Montgomery's division algorithm](https://doi.org/10.1145/773473.178249) for division when the divisor is known.

 ```c
 /* Compiler optimizes to multiplication and shift instructions*/